CVHvn/Mario_A2C_A3C/README.md

 * How can you improve this code?

 You can separate the test agent part into a separate thread or process.
 I'm not good at multi-threaded programming so I don't do this.

+* A3C leak memory?

+  - Sometime, your machine will leak memory when run A3C (my code or other A3C codes), their are some reasons:
+    - PyTorch or even Numpy version: try other Torch or Numpy versions.
+    - Limit unnecessary variable creation and passing: maybe python can't clear memory efficiently than if we create or pass a lot of unnecessary variables, python can't clear it and yield leak memory.
+    - Reuse logits and values when sample actions:
+      - Because we only need train 1 time with each state.
+We can reuse logits and values when sample actions to backward.
+      - I met leak memory problem when detach gradient in sample actions and forward states again in train function.

+  - Adam take less memory than RMSprop.
+Than use Adam if you don't have enough memory for RMSprop.

+  - Remember to observe the memory immediately when running A3C.
+If there is no memory leak, the memory will be occupied quickly and will not increase over time.
+If you see a slow increase, you have a memory leak (although memory leaks in A3C usually lead to memory overflow and are easy to detect)

 ## Requirements